BA in Political Science with Co-operative Education

 The BA (International Relations) requires careful selection of courses to meet its requirements.
 Students should consult with the Program Co-ordinator concerning their course selection.
 There is neither a Minor nor an Honours program available in International Relations.

 The Department offers an interdisciplinary major in International Indigenous Studies.
 Students must carefully select their courses to meet the requirements of this degree and should consult with the Program Co-ordinator of the International Indigenous Studies program regarding course selection.
 A minor program is available in International Indigenous Studies but not an Honours program.

 Students should consult a program advisor in the Arts Students’ Centre for information and advice on their overall program requirements.
 Advising contact information can be found online: arts.ucalgary.ca/advising.

 Advice and information about Political Science courses and programs may be obtained from the Political Science Advisor, the Undergraduate Director, International Relations Program Co-ordinator or International Indigenous Studies Co-ordinator.
-Detailed course descriptions for individual courses or for different sections of a single course are available in the departmental office.

 The University of Calgary is committed to providing equitable access and participation of Aboriginal people in all its faculties, programs and services.